The Communicator

 A summer internship is a professional learning experience that offers practical work related to a student’s field of study or career interest.
 They are designed to help students understand what they want to do in the future.

-If you are hoping that an intern becomes part of your permanent pipeline, it is to your advantage to help an intern think critically about all the reasons why your company is an excellent fit for them.
+If you are hoping that an intern becomes part of your permanent pipeline, it is to your advantage to help an intern think critically about why your company is an excellent fit for them.

-As an employer, it is essential to think creatively about the most effective and efficient ways to create a work environment where the right people (and potentially the best employees) will want to stay long-term.
+As an employer, thinking creatively about the most effective and efficient ways to create a work environment where the right people (and potentially the best employees) will want to stay long-term is essential.

-To set up your intern for success, both during their internship and as they progress in their career, you must provide your intern with a positive example of professionalism.
+To set up your intern for success, both during their internship and as they progress in their career, you must provide them with a positive example of professionalism.

-As their manager, your intern is looking to you for guidance on how to be a professional and succeed within your organization, and successfully navigate their workload.
+As their manager, your intern is looking to you for guidance on how to be a professional, succeed within your organization, and successfully navigate their workload.

 If you are going to invest time in finding and managing an intern, here are three powerful ways to support them: